Appalachian Trail #2 (West Mombasha Road to Bear Mountain Bridge)

 Highlights:

 The A.T. continues northbound and eventually reaches Bear Mountain (1,305 feet) at Bear Mountain State Park.
-The park has a Trailside Museum and Zoo, and the Appalachian Trail travels right through it.
-It is here that the Trail reaches its lowest point at 124 feet.
-An exit to the Bear Mountain Bridge is just past the Nature and Geology museums where a gate provides access to the bridge.
+The descent from the summit of Bear Mountain is a masterpiece of trail engineering, consisting of over 800 hand-cut stone stairs designed to curb erosion on this high-traffic section.
+As you wind down toward the Trailside Museum and Zoo, the path takes you past the Bear Mountain Inn which is a magnificent rustic structure built in 1915 that has hosted presidents and athletes alike.
+The the Appalachian Trail also travels right through the Trailside Museum and Zoo in the park.
+It is here that the A.T. reaches its lowest point at 124 feet.
+An exit to the Bear Mountain Bridge is just past the Zoo Nature and Geology museums where a gate provides access to the bridge.

 Speak Your Mind